 - Eye icon in the Die Line area: Displays or hides the preview of the die line.
-Click to change. - Remove icon (minus sign): Deletes the die line. - Save icon: Saves the current version. - Add icon (plus sign): Allows you to save a version.
-You can choose to overwrite the current version or save a new version. - Delete icon: Deletes versions displayed in the Versions field.
+Click to change. - Remove icon (minus sign): Deletes the die line.

 The following Version Editor controls appear in the Fiery Preview window after you have manipulated a job in Version Editor: